-While you might not have thought about resistance training or lifting weights during the perinatal chapter, I'd love to offer some excellent (and perhaps, surprising) reasons to consider giving it a try.
+In case you haven’t thought much about resistance training or lifting weights during the perinatal chapter, here’s my pitch: my top six reasons to consider giving strength training a try.

 💪🏻It will help you build a foundation for impact and intensity later.
 You might begin your postpartum rehab with heel slides and glute bridges, but soon you’ll be able to ramp up intensity and sports specificity as your body is able to tolerate it.
 Strength training can help you train for where you want to be even if is just a vehicle to get you there.